 During this time, remember to take care of yourself and manage your stress.

 - Get enough sleep.

 - Try relaxation exercises such as deep breathing, stretching and meditation.

-- Avoid watching or reading too much news or spending too much time on social media.
+- Avoid watching or reading too much news.

 - Connect with friends and family, such as with phone or video calls.

 - Do activities you enjoy, such as reading a book or watching a funny movie.